Hydro95/ChoreChart/README.md

 # Contribution Instructions

-In order to make this clear + avoid most merge conflicts, you should first make your own fork of this repo, commit your changes to your own version, and then make a pull request on the github page so changes can be reviewed + conflicts can be resolved easier.
+In order to make this clear + avoid most merge conflicts, you should first make your own fork of this repo, commit your changes to your own version, and then make a pull request on this repo so changes can be reviewed + conflicts can be resolved easier.
 Here is what you need to do:

 ## Fork the repo